 He was a sports information graduate assistant at Texas A&M from 1998-2001.
 There he helped coordinate publicity for the men’s and women’s cross country and track & field teams, as well as assisting with media services for all home football, basketball, soccer and baseball events.
 He was the co-media director for the 2001 Big 12 Outdoor Track & Field Championships.

 Stephens earned his bachelor’s degree in kinesiology with an emphasis in sport management from Texas A&M in 1998.
-He has worked more than 20 NCAA events and five bowl games, including the “Snow Bowl” — the 2000 Independence Bowl overtime thriller between Mississippi State and Texas A&M. He is a member of the College Sports Information Directors of America (CoSIDA) and 12 of his publications have been honored by CoSIDA, including four as "Best In The Nation."
+He has worked more than 20 NCAA events and five bowl games, including the “Snow Bowl” — the 2000 Independence Bowl overtime thriller between Mississippi State and Texas A&M. He is a member of the College Sports Information Directors of America (CoSIDA) and Football Writers Association of America.
+Twelve of his publications have been honored by CoSIDA, including four as "Best In The Nation."